 What Do You Need to Know About SharePoint Licensing?

 There are a few different options for SharePoint licensing, including two online solutions or an on-premise solution.
 Below, we’ve outlined these three options and explained them in greater detail:

 SharePoint Online Plan 1:

 This is the Cloud-based version of SharePoint.
 It can be offered as a standalone product or bundled through various Office 365 licenses.
 There are a number of different packaged options through SharePoint Online, allowing you to choose which of the SharePoint server features you want to have access to.

 A Quick Note about SharePoint Online: This is the Cloud-based version of SharePoint.
-It does not require you to install anything on your current server, and you can access it from anywhere, at anytime.
+It does not require you to install anything on your current server, and you can access it from anywhere at any time.

-With the SharePoint Server 2016 Enterprise license, you will have access to the power of Office applications with advanced services for messaging, document sharing, compliance, and management features for IT.
-Aside from the standard features, you’ll also have access to business solutions (like Access Services and InfoPath Services), application integration, and business intelligence tools like PowerApps and Power Automate to help you make repetitive tasks easy with workflow automation.
+With the Office 365 E3 license, you will have access to the power of Office applications with advanced services for messaging, document sharing, compliance, and management features for IT.
+Aside from the standard features, you’ll also have access to business solutions (like Access Services), application integration, and business intelligence tools like PowerApps and Power Automate to help you make repetitive tasks easy with workflow automation.

-This enterprise license will give you access to all the above, plus advanced scenarios for business intelligence, application integration, and Office 2016 services.
+This enterprise license will give you access to all the above, plus advanced scenarios for business intelligence, application integration, and Office services.